 - The workshop will explore stop-motion animation’s early history, as it emerged from the shadows of Victorian stage-craft, and follow its development through the pioneering days of cinema and television.
 It will also examine the combined influences of European Puppet Theater and Hollywood Special Effects on stop-motion animation’s growth through the 20th century and into today’s digital landscape.

-- The program will culminate in a collaborative final project, with each student directing and animating a portion of the stop-motion film.
-This final film will be screened in a state-of-the-art theater during the certificate ceremony and reception at the end of the program.
+- The program will culminate in a short final project, with each student directing and animating their own stop-motion film.
+This final film will be screened during the virtual certificate ceremony and reception at the end of the program.
 Friends and family are welcome.
-Each student will be given a copy of the final film.

-This track is open to highly motivated high school students aged 15+, college students, and aspiring animators, including international students.
+This track is open to highly motivated high school students enrolled in 9th – 12th grade in Spring 2021, college students, and aspiring animators, including international students.

 Register Online.
 In order to secure your spot, a $150 nonrefundable deposit is due upon completion of your application for the program.
 You may pay by credit or debit card using our secure online credit card form.
 Your $150 deposit is nonrefundable and will be applied towards your balance once enrolled in the program.